 late July to mid-December

 Tsuru arranges a night hike to the summit of Mt.
 Fuji to witness dawn and appreciate a breathtaking view of Japan from one of the most famous mountains in the world.
-This once-in-a-lifetime experience is a favorite of students.
-In addition to internships in the local elementary school, Tsuru offers a rich variety of student club activities such as martial arts, sports, and clubs for tea ceremony, drama, music, dance, flower arranging, etc. Clubs are an excellent way to meet local students and practice Japanese.
+This once-in-a-lifetime experience is a favorite of UC students.
+In addition to internships in the local schools, Tsuru offers a rich variety of student club activities such as martial arts, sports, and clubs for tea ceremony, drama, music, dance, flower arranging, etc. Clubs are an excellent way to meet local students and practice Japanese.

 Visit a former participants blog